-With the reissues of Iron Maiden’s 1980s catalog as black 180g vinyl and digital remasters we have had a good occasion to reappraise how Maiden’s sound morphed from the early punkish aggression of their first two records to the more grandiose and ambitious works that would come to characterise their classic 1982-1988 output.
+From 1980 to 1983 Iron Maiden‘s sound morphed impressively from the early punkish aggression of their first record, through their transitional second album, to the grandiose and ambitious masterworks that would come to characterise their classic 1980s output.

 Two of the most important factors in this evolution were singer Bruce Dickinson and drummer Nicko McBrain, who made their album debuts with Maiden in 1982 and 1983 respectively.
-This feature will celebrate them both, discuss the history of how they joined Iron Maiden, and argue that the band would never have enjoyed their golden age without them.
+This chapter will discuss the history of how they joined Iron Maiden, and argue that the band would never have had their golden age without them.
+Dickinson and McBrain proved to be performers that could always be relied upon, professionals that could always be trusted.

-After successfully building their reputation, first in Britain and then in Europe and North America, Iron Maiden found themselves at a crossroads in late 1981.
+After carefully building their reputation in Britain and Europe, even having visited Japan and also launched their first bid for North American success, Iron Maiden found themselves at a crossroads in late 1981.
 Their first two albums, Iron Maiden (1980) and Killers (1981), still stand among the most impressive debut/sophomore duos in rock history, but there was trouble behind the scenes, and sometimes even on stage.

 Guitarist Dennis Stratton was fired after the first album and tour, to be replaced by Adrian Smith.
-At the conclusion of the Killers tour, another line-up change was inevitable – singer Paul Di’Anno had done his last Maiden gig.
-While Stratton was a case of mismatching, being older than the rest and antagonising band chief Steve Harris and manager Rod Smallwood with both his taste in music and his attitudes in general, Di’Anno was a case of sex and drugs.
+At the conclusion of the Killers tour, another line-up change was inevitable: Singer Paul Di’Anno had done his last Maiden gig.
+While Stratton was a case of mismatching, being older than the rest and antagonising band chief Steve Harris and manager Rod Smallwood with his taste in music and his attitudes in general, Di’Anno was a case of sex and drugs and a lack of trustworthiness.

 “I did tell Rod Smallwood there was no way Maiden would ever break America while Paul Di’Anno sang in the band.”

-Somewhat suprisingly, perhaps, the former Bruce Bruce (his embarrassing Samson stage name…) seemed uncertain of what to do.
+More suprisingly, perhaps, the former Bruce Bruce (his embarrassing Samson stage name) seemed uncertain of what to do.
 He asked several friends and colleagues for advice about the Maiden offer.
 Whether Dickinson was genuinely unsure is not known.
-It seems more likely that he could have been nervous about leaving the Samson guys behind for a gig that would obviously pay much better and put him right into a situation that was already established.
+It seems more likely that he could have been nervous about leaving the Samson guys behind for a gig that would obviously pay much better and put him right into a prosperous situation that was already established.

 The outcome was given.
 Maiden got their man.